 Making the decision between term life insurance versus whole life insurance is no easy task.
 While budgetary considerations may make the choice obvious for some, the choice between the two is not as simple as reading an article.

 Generally, term life insurance is a more cost-effective choice when you are young, and your needs are temporary (like raising children or paying down your mortgage).
-In contrast, whole life insurance provides lifelong protection from the financial impact of death on your dependents, no matter what the situation.
+In contrast, whole or permanent life insurance policies provide lifelong protection from the financial impact of death on your dependents, no matter what the situation.

 Our licensed insurance brokers have years of experience helping Canadians choose what kind of protection is best for the needs of themselves and their dependents, and fits within their budget.
 Schedule a call today and our experts will walk you through your coverage options and help empower you to make the right decision for your protection needs.